 If you never caught on to the Smart Home craze when it was all new, this could be the perfect time to get a taste of what it would be like to control your appliances by voice.
 The Amazon Smart plug is an inexpensive way to do that, but you’ll have to stick with Alexa since it doesn’t work with Siri or Google Assistant.
 You can also use the Alexa app to control your appliances through your phone, but you need to make sure your Wi-Fi network always stays on so that the smart plug works.
+If you want a WiFi plug to keep outside, you’ll definitely want to read our iClever outdoor smart plug review.
 If all this sounds intriguing, let’s dive into the details through this Amazon Smart Plug review and see whether or not this Amazon smart plug is the best smart outlet in the market.

 Why We Like It – Amazon Smart Plug